janus-idp/demo-setup/charts/assemble-backstage/README.md

 ## Installing the chart

-To install the chart, execute the following command passing in the b:
+To install the chart, execute the following command:

 ```bash
 # within this directory